God Has a Wonderful Plan for My Life?

 "Do not be afraid" is the most frequent command in the Bible, which seems wholly appropriate in an era when terrorists could strike at any moment.
 We have a thousand fears: mammograms and prostate tests, our children's future as well as their present, retirement funds, job security, crime.

 We fear not getting the job we want or the lover we desire, and if we have them we fear their loss.
-In the face of such everyday fear, Jesus points to a lily, or a sparrow, and calmly says, "Trust. seek first the kingdom of heaven."
+In the face of such everyday fear, Jesus points to a lily, or a sparrow, and calmly says, "Trust.
+Matthew 6:33the kingdom of heaven."

 Trust does not eliminate the bad things that may happen, whatever sparked our fear in the first place.
 Trust simply finds a new outlet for anxiety and a new grounding for confidence: God.
 Let God worry about the worrisome details of life, most of which are out of my control anyway.
 "Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God," Paul wrote.
 "And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus" (